primev/mev-commit-docs/README.md

 ## Standards and conventions

 ### Links
-- Ensure all links that reference the documentation is linking using an absolute path.
-For example, to reference fund node page, you do as follows: `[fund node](/get-started/bidders/fund-node)`.
+- Ensure all links that reference the documentation use an absolute path starting with version number.
+For example, to reference fund node page, you do as follows: `[fund node](/v0.8.0/get-started/bidders/fund-node)`.

 ### New Files
 - Ensure all files are in lowercase.